Hillsborough Township, New Jersey: Rail

 NJ Transit has proposed a new West Trenton Line that would stretch for 27 mi from the West Trenton station in Ewing Township to a connection with the Raritan Valley Line at Bridgewater Township, and from there to Newark Penn Station in Newark.
 The plan would include stations at both Belle Mead and Hillsborough.
 The plan was canceled due to lack of funding and NJ Transit has no plans to restore the project.

 The Norfolk Southern Railway's Lehigh Line (formerly the mainline of the Lehigh Valley Railroad), runs through Hillsborough Township.

 Bus

-Hillsborough is served by SCOOT buses, providing service to Manville, Bridgewater Township and Somerville, with service continuing to Bedminster during rush hour.
+Hillsborough is served by D.H.I.L.A.N buses, providing service to Manville, Bridgewater Township and Somerville, with service continuing to Bedminster during rush hour.

 Coach USA offers weekday express service across 42nd Street to the United Nations in Midtown Manhattan from Hillsborough operated by Suburban Transit.
 There are four morning buses Monday through Friday with a reduced schedule on some Holidays.